feklee/usb-trackpoint/README.md

 Electronics Arduino project, to connect an IBM TrackPoint as an external pointing device via USB.

+Features:

+  * TrackPoint fully works, incl. buttons.

+  * Adjustable sensitivity with Potentiometer.

+  * Middle button scrolling.

+  * An RGB LED cycles, showing how the program loops.

 Circuit
 =======

+For the schematic, see the included [EAGLE][2] project.

 The PS/2 connection is done with a detachable cable.
 This allows: